GuenterQuast/mPIXdaq/README.md

 Collected frame data may be directly written to disk, if a filename is given using the `-f`or `--file` option.
-Two formats are foreseen at present, storage of the two-dimensional frames as numpy-arrays (file extension `.npy`) or as lists pixel indices and energy values in *yaml*-format (file extension `.yml`).
+Two formats are foreseen at present, storage of the two-dimensional frames as numpy-arrays (file extension `.npy`) or as lists of pixel indices and energy values in *yaml*-format (file extension `.yml`).
 To save space, the resulting output files may be compressed with *zip' or *gzip*.
 If no suffix for the filename is given, the default behavior is writing a *.yml* file.
+The `.yml` format also permits storing meta data like parameters of the data acquisition, the properties of the sensor and the list of bad pixels.

 The same formats are recognized when reading back files using the `-r` resp. `--readfile` options.
+In addition, `.txt` files written with the *Pixet* program of Advacam can be used as an input.

 Data analysis consists of clustering of pixels in each overlay-frame and determination of cluster parameters, like the number of pixels, energy